osale/Odinauto/README.md

 ## 📖 Description

-A full-stack AI-powered knowledge assistant that allows companies to upload internal documents and connect their existing tools, enabling employees to get instant accurate answers through a smart chatbot.
-Built with React, C# / .NET, and PostgreSQL, the system uses Retrieval Augmented Generation (RAG) via Microsoft Agent Framework, ensuring every answer is strictly based on the company's own knowledge with a source reference attached to every response.

-Odin Auto is a full-stack AI-powered HR knowledge assistant designed to help employees quickly access company policies, procedures, and HR-related information through a conversational AI interface.
+Many companies can struggle with information overload, especially within Human Resources.
+Employees waste time searching through HR documents, manuals, and policies just to find simple answers, or end up depending on experienced colleagues for answers that should be easily accessible.
+Important HR knowledge is often scattered across different files, folders, and systems, making it hard to find the right information at the right time.
+This can slow down productivity, lead to frustration, and make onboarding new employees unnecessarily difficult.

-The platform allows HR administrators to upload and manage internal documents such as employee handbooks, onboarding guides, leave policies, benefits information, workplace procedures, and frequently asked questions.
-Employees can ask questions in natural language and receive accurate, source-backed answers instantly.
+Our project will be a full-stack web application with an integrated AI-powered chatbot focused on HR knowledge.
+The application will allow HR administrators to upload internal documents such as employee handbooks, leave policies, onboarding guides, and workplace procedures into one central platform.
+Employees can then ask questions in plain natural language and get instant, accurate answers with a source reference attached to every response.
+To demonstrate the platform, we will be using a mock company called Odin Auto, a Norwegian car dealership, as a real-world example of how the system works in practice.

-Built with React, ASP.NET Core (.NET), and PostgreSQL, the solution uses Retrieval-Augmented Generation (RAG) powered by Microsoft Agent Framework to ensure that responses are generated exclusively from company-approved HR documentation.
-Every answer includes references to the original source material, providing transparency, reliability, and trust.
-The primary goal of the project is to reduce the time employees spend searching for HR information, improve self-service access to company knowledge, and support HR teams by automating responses to common questions.

-While the initial version focuses on Human Resources, the platform is designed with a scalable architecture that can later be expanded to support additional departments such as IT, Sales, Customer Service, Finance, and Operations.
+The system will be built with React, C# / .NET, and PostgreSQL, using Retrieval Augmented Generation (RAG) via Microsoft Agent Framework.
+This will ensure the AI strictly answers based on the company's own uploaded HR documents.
+The result is a reliable, accurate, and relevant assistant for any employee.
+This will also reduce the workload on the HR team by automating responses to common questions.
+While the initial version focuses on HR, the platform is designed with a scalable architecture that can later be expanded to support additional departments such as IT, Sales, and Customer Service.

+Example scenario
+A new mechanic joins Odin Auto on his first day.
+He needs to know the procedure for reporting a workplace injury, but does not know who to ask.
+Furthermore, he opens the chatbot and asks, "What do I do if I get injured at work?" and instantly receives the correct procedure with a reference to the workplace safety policy.

 ---